-Bell uses approximately 156 tons of refrigerant in more than 11,500 air conditioning systems across the country.
+Bell uses approximately 155 tons of refrigerant in more than 10,500 air conditioning systems across the country.
 These systems average 16 years of service.
 Of these, more than 79% use HCFC-22 as refrigerant.
+Bell also uses approximately 24 tons of FM-200 refrigerant in almost 500 fire-extinguishing systems.